 - Manage machines, processes, and people with speed and agility

 - Monitor factory assets in real time by analyzing historical operational data to predict failure and fix it before it occurs

 - Use video to monitor quality in real time

 - Quickly simulate and compare the results of retooling an entire product line ‘on the fly’

-Of course, success with these types of advanced analytics and IoT initiatives doesn’t happen overnight.
+Of course, success with these types of advanced analytics and Industrial IoT initiatives doesn’t happen overnight.
 It’s best to start with small steps and build on them as you see returns from your initial efforts.
 And the great thing about employing analytics, sensors, and other related technologies—when done right—is the way they can have a “snowball” effect in uncovering new efficiencies or business opportunities.
-For example, data analysis or analytics tools provide a way to more accurately identify potential issues in your processes that might be ideally suited for IoT initiatives.
+For example, data analysis or analytics tools provide a way to more accurately identify potential issues in your processes that might be ideally suited for IIoT initiatives.
 But there is an order in which things need to happen.
 It all starts with data integration and being able to use the data you already have on hand more effectively.

 Understanding the potential of analytics in operations